Viva! kangaroo factsheet

 Still dependent on their mothers, the guidelines say that adolescent kangaroos should also be shot.
 However many escape and will die of predation from wild animals.
 In June 2014, a report by the RIRDC (Rural Industries Research and Development Corporation) called 'Improving the humaneness of commercial kangaroo harvesting' found that shooters rarely euthanized young-at-foot dependent joeys and left them to die in the field for up to 10 days.
 It also found that many shooters swung pouch joeys against their trucks to kill them.
 It also reported on research into the effectiveness of bolt guns to kill joeys - and found that not one of the 23 live joeys was killed outright; with 13 out of 23 joeys not rendered completely insensible.
 All joeys had to be consequently euthanized by other means.

 Regardless of gender, shooters aim for the head, but kangaroos have small heads.
-With animals hopping in all directions, many are shot and suffer horrendous injuries.
-Mouths are blown off, they lose eyes, have arms/legs shot off and try to hobble away on one foot or suffer internal injuries.
+With animals hopping in all directions, many are miss-shot and suffer horrendous injuries.
+Jaws are blown off, they lose eyes, have arms/legs shot off and try to hobble away on one foot or suffer internal injuries.

-Research by the RSPCA in Australia and Animal Liberation NSW has suggested that around 120,000 kangaroos a year are not shot in the head and killed immediately.
-The number could be much higher (according to Thinkk [University of Technology Sydney] up to a million) as there is no one there to monitor the many kangaroos shot – but not killed outright – that will escape into the bush to die a slow, painful death.
+Research by the RSPCA in Australia and Animal Liberation NSW has suggested that around 120,000 kangaroos a year are inhumanely killed but the number could be much higher (according to Thinkk [University of Technology Sydney] up to a million), as there is no one there to monitor the many kangaroos shot – but not killed outright – that will escape into the bush to die a slow, painful death.
 Dr John Auty, veterinary scientist and former Chief Agronomist, says: "Shooters often have a thorough contempt for the law.
 They commit cruelty on a regular basis."

-Far from exploding, populations of kangaroos in some areas of Australia have plummeted in recent years and have dropped by half in most areas of Queensland in the last year alone.
-Analysis of NSW (New South Wales) government count data obtained under FOI by scientist Ray Mjadwesch shows up to 64% of NSW western survey transects are returning zero counts of kangaroos.
+Far from exploding, populations of kangaroos in some areas of Australia have plummeted in recent years and recently dropped by half in most areas of Queensland.
+Analysis of NSW (New South Wales) government count data obtained under FOI by scientist Ray Mjadwesch showed up to 64% of NSW western survey transects are returning zero counts of kangaroos.

 Wildlife experts are concerned that turning them into just another commodity is not only cruel it is unsustainable.
 Therefore it is unsurprising that there is a very real fear that popularising kangaroo meat in Britain could have an incremental, devastating impact on Australian wildlife.
 Australia already has the world's worst record for wildlife extinctions, with 23 birds, 78 frogs, and 27 mammal species (including kangaroos) having vanished forever since Western settlement.

-Further to demolish this myth over over-population, Australian Senator Lee Rhiannon states: “It is biologically impossible for kangaroo populations to ‘explode'.
+Further to demolish this myth on over-population, Australian Senator Lee Rhiannon states: “It is biologically impossible for kangaroo populations to ‘explode'.
 They are slow-breeding, slow-growing marsupials with 73% juvenile mortality.
 Kangaroo population growth sits at 3-10% in good years, with up to 60% crashes during drought.”
-Much of Australia is currently experiencing extreme drought (rainfall was below average for most of Australia last month and the country recorded its second warmest February on record), which will have a major impact on kangaroo numbers.
+Much of Australia recently experienced extreme drought, which can have a major impact on kangaroo numbers.
 Yet the commercially driven killing continues.

 The kangaroo industry exists for commercial reasons alone.
 Any business is based on the concept of growth.
 Commercialising any truly wild animal is unsound from a conservation point-of-view.